Skip to main content

 modify_security_ips

-Update IP whitelist settings for Alibaba Cloud RDS instances to control database access permissions and network security configurations.
+Update the IP whitelist for an Alibaba Cloud RDS instance to control database access by specifying allowed IP addresses and network types.

 Instructions